Alonso-del-Arte/chess/doc/Variants.md

 Normally, we are advised to not move too many pawns in the opening.
 Like maybe only one pawn, preferably.

-But in this variant, you can only move pawns, until one of the following
+But in this variant, you can only move pawns, until any one of the following
 happens:

 * A king is in check, or